 Certified Green Gin Poles are manufactured 100% from USA recycled steel.

 Certified SDVOSB | Minority owned company

 Facility AWS D1.1 Certified, and 100% US Certified Welders welding to AWS, Certified 100% (AWS) D1.1 independent contractor inspected before leaving our facility.
 Towers are 100% hot dipped galvanized finished to EN ISO 1461/ASTM A123/CSA G164 and ANSI/EIA-TIA-222 G, per section 107 and CSA S37 standards.
 Steel is ASTM A500, grade B/C. All products manufactured are Engineered and warranted.
 We have become the finest manufacturer of Gin Poles, Portable Towers, Climber Training Towers, Oil and Gas Flare Towers and Portable Shelters in the Americas, thanks to team efforts and most important our customer support.
-“Service disabled veteran owned company built in America by Americans.”
-Minority owner and plant located in HUB zone.
+“Service-disabled veteran-owned company built in America by Americans.”
+Minority owner and plant located in the HUB zone.
 Support our efforts as we support your freedom.

-Landa Mobile Systems LLC supports and is in compliance affirmative action obligations on behalf of minorities, women, protected veterans and individuals with disabilities.
+Landa Mobile Systems LLC supports and is in compliance with affirmative action obligations on behalf of minorities, women, protected veterans and individuals with disabilities.
 Landa Mobile Systems, LLC complies fully with Executive Order 11246 and the applicable regulations of 41 CFR Part 60-1,-2; Section 503 of the Rehabilitation Act and the applicable regulations contained in 41 C.F.R.
 60-741; as well as the Vietnam Era Veterans’ Readjustment Assistance Act and the applicable regulations contained in 41 C.F.R.
 60-300.